xiangyuanfeng/web/README.txt

-Forty by HTML5 UP
+Kaede by HTML5 UP
 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-This is Forty, my latest and greatest addition to HTML5 UP and, per its incredibly creative name, my 40th (woohoo)!
+This is Kaede, my latest and greatest addition to HTML5 UP and, per its incredibly creative name, my 40th (woohoo)!
 It's built around a grid of "image tiles" that are set up to smoothly transition to secondary landing pages (for which a separate page template is provided), and includes a number of neat effects (check out the menu!),